amber-lang/amber-docs/docs/0.3.5-alpha/basic_syntax/data_types.md

 null
 ```

-The most common use of this data type is when you want to declare that some function does not return any value.
-There is no real world example why someone might want to `null` literal as it serves no purpose right now.
+The most common use of this data type is to indicate that a function does not return a value.
+Currently, there is no practical real-world scenario where using a null literal is necessary, as it serves no functional purpose at this time.

 ## Array

-When dealing with arrays you probably want to define of which data type you want to create the array.
-In that case simply put the data type inside of the square brackets.
-For example an array of type `Num` is `[Num]` (in C like languages it would be `Num[]`)
+Arrays in Amber and Bash are dynamically allocated.
+When creating an array literal it is important to specify of which data type the array should be made.
+Type signature of arrays can be represented with `[T]` where `T` is the value type that this array holds.
+Example: an array of type `Num` is `[Num]` (in C like languages it would be `Num[]`).

+To create an array literal simply enclose a list of elements separated with a comma `,` with square brackets `[]`.

 ```ab
 // `[Num]` data type
 [1, 2, 3]
 ```

-If you want to create an empty array, you have to specify the data type that it's going to contain.
-In order to do that simply pass the type to the inside of the array as if it was a value.
+In a situation of empty array there is no value that can tell the compiler of what type it is.
+In this case we can simply use the type signature of it to represent an empty array.

 ```ab
 // Example of a value that represents empty array of text